-Our team for the year ended 31 December 2020 was: Catherine Beckedorf - Investor Service Team Leader Christine Lam - Senior Accountant (Resigned 24th December 2020) Stacey Page - Investment Accountant Stephanie Simpson - Risk and Compliance Officer Kathy Zito - Investor Relations Beverly Ong - Investor Relations
+Our team is: Catherine Beckedorf - Investor Service Team Leader Stacey Page - Investment Accountant Stephanie Simpson - Risk and Compliance Officer Beverly Ong - Investor Relations Officer

 Thank you

 Thank you for investing with us, investors.
 You are the reason we are here, and that any of this is possible.
 I look forward to meeting many of you in the near future.
 The most important factor in the success of Uniting Church SA Investment Fund Limited is our Investors.
 Thank you for trusting us with your investments.
 We do really appreciate your patronage.
 Our community has such a strong spirit.